raweee/node-red-contrib-whatsapp-link/README.md

 Simple node for connecting Node-Red to Whatsapp :iphone:

 Currently in developing mode, Continous updated may encounter. :sweat_smile:

+Working on WhatsappLite (Lite version of whatsapp Web baised on web sockets.)

 ## To Connect with Whatsapp